geccko/modbus2mqtt/README.md

 Topics
 ------
-Individual Values are published as simple strings to topics with the general "<prefix>", the function code "/status/" and the topic suffix specified per register.
+Individual Values are published as simple strings to topics with the general "_prefix_", the function code "/status/" and the topic suffix specified per register.
-A value will only be published if it's textual representation has changed, e.g. _after_ formatting has been applied.
+A value will only be published if it's textual representation has changed, _after_ formatting has been applied.
 The published MQTT messages have the retain flag set.

 Json values are published as soon as any register has changed its textual represntation.
 Values are published as a json string containing all register topics and their values.

-Domoticz messages are pubished to the topic "domoticz/in" with the index (idx) value specified in the register file. the topic can be changed by setting the desired value in the coniguration file.
+Domoticz messages are pubished to the topic "domoticz/in" with the index (idx) value specified in the register file.
+The topic can be changed by setting the desired value in the coniguration file.

-A special topic "<prefix>/connected" is maintained.
+A special topic "_prefix_/connected" is maintained.
 It's a enum stating whether the module is currently running and connected to the broker (1) and to the Modbus interface (2).